mjpclab/jquery-tab/README.md

 ```

 # Deal with individual tab item
-Tab item property can be specified on title element:
+Tab item property can be specified as attribute on title element, in lower case, separate words by "-", with `data-` prefixed,
 ```html
 <div class="region">
 	<h1 data-tab-item-name="first-item">title 1</h1>